terminal-overflow/personal-assistant/README.md

 If just the wake word is heard, personal assistant will play a welcoming tone and wait for your command for around 5 seconds.
 If no sound is heard, personal-assistant will disregard.

 ## Text Mode
 All the inputs will need to be typed in your terminal/IDE, however, the wake word does not need to be typed.
-All the outputs, except for the timer, will all be outputted as text.
+All the outputs, except for the timer, will all be text.

 ---
 ## Functions